-The two talk frankly about Parnell, Hugh Lane’s art movement, The Gaelic League under Douglas Hyde (whom Quinn had supported morally and financially), about agricultural development in Ireland as promoted by another of Quinn’s friends, Horace Plunkett, about Sinn Fein and Irish politics in general.
+The two talk frankly about Parnell, Hugh Lane’s art movement, The Gaelic League under Douglas Hyde (whom Quinn had supported financially and morally), agricultural development in Ireland as promoted by another of Quinn’s friends, Horace Plunkett, about Sinn Fein and Irish politics in general.
 Quinn often was impatient with the progress of Home Rule and attributed its failure at least partially to the Irish themselves.
-He writes to Synge on December 11,1907 that “I sometimes think that Irish patriots and Irish newspapers really don’t know what the truth is and wouldn’t see it if they saw her coming down the street in a white robe with a sign on her back with the words on it ‘I am the truth.”’
+He writes to Synge on December 11, 1907 that “I sometimes think that Irish patriots and Irish newspapers really don’t know what the truth is and wouldn’t see it if they saw her coming down the street in a white robe with a sign on her back with the words on it ‘I am the truth.”’

 Nowhere are the Synge-Quinn discussions more animated than when the topic is Synge’s work.
 Quinn sent clippings of American reviews of Synge’s work and advised him to write notes of thanks to editors who gave their support; and in 1904, when one of those editors suggested that Synge’s plays lacked “a certain quality” present in his earlier work, it was Quinn whom Synge used as a sounding board.
 “Mr. Gregg is quite right that the early work like Riders to the Sea has a certain quality that more mature work is without.
-When he blames the ‘coarsening, however, I don’t think he sees that the romantic note and a Rabelasian note are working to a climax through a great part of the play, and that the Rabelasian note, this gross note if you will, must have its climax no matter who may be shocked” (September 5,1904).
+When he blames the ‘coarsening, however, I don’t think he sees that the romantic note and a Rabelaisian note are working to a climax through a great part of the play and that the Rabelaisian note, this gross note if you will, must have its climax no matter who may be shocked” (September 5, 1904).

 Quinn was more careful of Synge’s feelings than he was with some other artists he aided.
 Synge’s own sweet disposition had something to do with this attitude, of course, and Quinn saw himself as Synge’s protector in many ways.
 He was responsible for printing Deirdre privately in the United States after Synge’ death to “save The copyright for Synge’s family “he wrote to May Morris in 1911.
 Quinn also wrote to Frank Hugh O’ Donnell, knowing that the latter despised Synge’s work, that “Ireland lost a brilliant man when Synge died.
 He gave her what she needed-the truth as he saw it.
 He was not a liar, nor was he a flatterer, and so the Irish turned on him.